LINQ Aggregate Functions in C#

 - Max(): This method is used to find the largest value in the collection

 - Min(): This method is used to find the smallest value in the collection

 - Average(): This method is used to calculate the average value of the numeric type of the collection.

 - Count(): This method is used to count the number of elements present in the collection.

 - Aggregate(): This method is used to Performs a custom aggregation operation on the values of a collection.

-In the next article, I will discuss the Linq Sum Aggregate method in details.
+In the next article, I am going to discuss the Linq Sum Aggregate method in detail.